Rangi42/polishedcrystal/README.md

    * Include Lyra/Kotone as a friendly rival like in HGSS
       * She starts out with Marill, then takes whichever starter is left and battles you; her Pokémon do evolve, but her team is small (Azumarill, starter, Girafarig, Furret which she caught to teach you how)
    * Add a store to buy room decorations that Mom doesn't
-   * Get a Silver Trophy when you beat the Elite 4 and a Gold Trophy when you rematch them
    * Get BlueSky Mail and Mirage Mail in the Pokécom Center
    * Get Eon Mail, Morph Mail, and Music Mail somewhere
    * Unnecessary items: Normal Box, Gorgeous Box, Brick Piece